What is the FOIA?

 Who can file a request?

-Any person, to include U.S. citizens, foreign nationals, organizations, universities, businesses, and state and local governments, can file a FOIA request.
+Any person, including U.S. citizens, foreign nationals, organizations, universities, businesses, and state and local governments, can file a FOIA request.

 Who is subject to the FOIA and what type of information can be requested?